 I offer clinical supervision to LPC and LMFT interns/associates.
 My supervision philosophy looks at clinical skills, administrative effectiveness, and the person who is the therapist to help supervisees bring their whole self to the healing relationship.
-I’m currently offering a Trans- and Queer-Centered Supervision Group to help interns in private practice build their skills and professional identity without having to battle cisheteropatriarchy in supervision.
-If you’d like to work with me one-on-one, I also offer individual supervision for interns who want help reaching their professional goals and bringing their whole selves to their professional role.
+I offer a Trans- and Queer-Centered Supervision Group in Portland OR to help interns build their skills and professional identity without having to battle cisheteronormativity in supervision.
+If you’d like to work with me one-on-one, I also offer individual supervision for Oregon LPC and LMFT assocates who want help reaching their professional goals and bringing their whole selves to their professional role.

 Clinical supervision can be a complex relationship, because the supervisor is serving in multiple roles of consultant, teacher, mentor, and gatekeeper.
 I like to be up-front about these realities, and work together with you to build a trusting relationship in which you can get the support you need.
 I work well with self-starters who want to learn and grow as people, and who recognize that the most important things in therapy come from a genuine relationship.